MacTakeAwayData Rank – 9 stars out of 10

 You’ll find your Samsung T5 is a USB bus powered external SSD drive.

 This compact solid state drive gets its power from your Mac.
 Though the USB cable you use to connect it up to your Mac.

-The drive itself has a USB C port on it.
-And the Samsung T5 supports 3.1 Gen 2.
+The drive itself has a USB 3.0 interface on it.
+You’ll also see it referred to as a USB C port.
+And this Samsung Portable SSD supports 3.1 Gen 2.

 If your Mac is a:

 You’ll have USB C Thunderbolt ports that support the speed that the T5 can go at.